twells46/dotfiles/README.md

 # Dotfiles

 These are my personal dotfiles.
-I do not use all of these programs all the time (that's why there are five different editor configs), so some may be broken or out of date.
+I do not use all of these programs all the time (that's why there are five different text editor configs), so some may be broken or out of date.

 ## Usage